chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

 Network and Ports
 -----------------------------------------------------
-|chef delivery| has the following network and port requirements:
+|delivery| has the following network and port requirements:

   .. list-table::
      :widths: 100 250 100 100